Recovery Runs: The Most Important Run You're Probably Skipping

 If you would like to learn more about the Lydiard® Method, please stop by the store and talk with Bob Dyer or Jennifer Henderson, who are both Lydiard® Certified Coaches.

-These workouts come at specific times during the training cycle as the runner progresses though their plan.
+These workouts come at specific times during the training cycle as the runner progresses through their plan.
 A Lydiard PCR is based on heart rate and pace.
 HR can go as high on average as 175.
 Pace builds to faster than race pace for a specific duration.
-The physiological benefit gained is getting the body used to faster, steady state, just below lactate threshold running.
+The physiological benefit is getting the body used to faster, steady-state, just below lactate threshold running.

-The mental benefit is that the runner learns what fast pace feels like and as they progress through the cycle learns they can maintain a faster pace with the same effort after several weeks of PCR's building confidence.
-Done properly, augmented by the other Lydiard workouts during the week, especially recovery runs, the runner can run faster pace at the same heart rate as previous weeks.
+The mental benefit is equally important — the runner learns what fast pace feels like, and as they progress through the cycle they learn they can maintain that faster pace with the same effort.
+Done properly, augmented by recovery runs and the other Lydiard workouts during the week, the runner can run faster pace at the same heart rate week over week.

 Now consider working on your shorter distances and pace in your next cycle.
 For example, for the Spring target a 5k or 10k.
 A plan for these, while still providing a good aerobic base building component, will have you working on shorter, yet faster paced tempo runs, fast interval sessions during the anaerobic phase and of course testing yourself in controlled races as you head towards peak.
 The beauty of this is once you complete this cycle, you can move right into your marathon training cycle for Fall with an 18–24 week plan.
 The benefits?
 Your fitness level will have increased, your aerobic base will have grown, your fundamental speed will have improved, and you will have set yourself up for a productive next training cycle for a goal half or full marathon.